So today was a pretty boring day in Latin America.

-Which, if we are doing strict finances, that could likely put my finances in better position.
+Which, if we are doing strict finances, that would put my finances in a better position.

 But my living costs are 600 to 700 bucks a month and I have certain tax benefits with living abroad in Mexico.

-On the other hand, 50,000 is more than double what I make a year easily.
+On the other hand, 50,000 is more than what I make a year easily.